Community Based Early Childhood Education and Care (ECEC) for Roma Children

-We will create non-segregated multigenerational play spaces in six countries where IGL activities will also take place.
-These spaces will offer children (and their families) not only a place to play, but also help them develop necessary skills and knowledge for formal education.
+We are creating non-segregated multigenerational play spaces in seven countries where IGL activities will also take place.
+These spaces offer children (and their families) not only a place to play, but also help them develop necessary skills and knowledge for formal education.
 Read more...

-We will develop a ‘What Works Guide’ with recommendations for practitioners and local authorities to implement community based ECEC for Romani and non-Romani children.
+We developed a ‘What Works Guide’ with recommendations for practitioners and local authorities to implement community based ECEC for Romani and non-Romani children.

 TOY for Inclusion is the result of the cooperation between International Child Development Initiatives – ICDI (NL), International Step-by-Step Association – ISSA (NL) and seven members of the Romani Early Years Network – REYN: Educational Research Institute - ERI (Slovenia), Open Academy Step by Step – OASS (Croatia), Associazione 21 luglio (Italy), Centre for Education Initiatives – CEI (Latvia), Wide Open School – WOS (Slovakia), Centre for Innovation in the Early Years – VBJK (Belgium) and Partners Hungary.

 The European Commission support for the production of this publication does not constitute an endorsement of the contents which reflects the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 The activities in Italy are co-funded by Open Society Foundations (OSF) - Early Childhood Programme